ossc-db/pg_hint_plan/README.md

 ### The types of hints

 Hinting phrases are classified into six types based on what kind of object and how they can affect planning.
-Scaning methods, join methods, joining order, row number correction, parallel query and GUC setting.
+Scanning methods, join methods, joining order, row number correction, parallel query, and GUC setting.
 You will see the lists of hint phrases of each type in [Hint list](#hints-list).

 #### Hints for scan methods